jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 A "consistent source of non-human traffic".
 This is covered by mobile bots, traffic from data center, virtual machines and traffic from proxies or VPNs. <sup>[1](#generalTraffic)</sup>

 ### Sophisticated
-It is defined by the property that significant human analysis and intervention in order to detect.
+Its defined by the property that significant human analysis and intervention are needed in order to detect it.
 The addendum's non-exhaustive list includes certain examples like "hijacked devices; hijacked sessions within hijacked devices; hijacked ad tags; hijacked creatives; adware; malware; incentivized manipulation of measurements; content; falsified viewable impression...".
 The common denominator being that there is an *real* user in the scheme, but the ad is not served correctly.

-Simply put, most of the traffic involved in the general fraud traffic would originate when a scammer runs programs that imitate mobile devices and human behaviour interaction with advertisements.
+Simply put, most of the traffic involved in the general fraud category would be originated when a scammer runs programs that imitate mobile devices and human behaviour interaction with advertisements.
 The programs behind these schemes consist of obvious random-http-request scripts generating requests with tokens tuned for each specific source or ad network.
 General fraud traffic is represented in the type of invalid traffic from data centers, VPNs, malware and other similar scenarios where programs are impersonating human actions like viewing and clicking ads or even installing and generating in-app events.
 Typical countermeasures for this type of fraud involve using ip blacklists, user-agent filtering, checking correct device-id formats, and other direct filter measures.

 [Hummingbad][HB] malware campaigns are a recent example of sophisticated invalid traffic.
 Using rootkits, the malware gets to command and coordinate a huge botnet across millions of devices, generating most of its revenue from app installs.
 Yingmob is the organization responsible for this scheme employing up to 25 people in different project groups.
 The organization's professional structure behind the campaigns involved managing interactions between highly complex modules and across different technical teams.